alanjhill/yowl_app/README.md

 * Opted for a single query that returned all data needed for the search results and for the details page.

-* This could be split into multiple queries, depending on hte data that is required for each page.
+* This could be split into multiple queries, depending on the data that is required for each page.

 * Need to refactor the Card displayed in the search results and the detail card to share common details.